DeveloperZo/InfinityQube/Assets/Docs/Project Doc/Milestone1.2_Planning.md

 **Current State**:
 - Markers are acquired through charge regeneration
-- Cube markers are generated from Prime cube captures
+- Cube markers are generated from Matrix cube captures
 - No other acquisition methods exist

 **Design Goal**: Create scarcity and strategic depth